CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 //      type the entire ID string.
 Typing the first few characters will
 //      be sufficient, as long as they are unique among all the containers.
 ```
-If you encounter problems when setting up the lab environment, please read the “Common Problems”
+&emsp; If you encounter problems when setting up the lab environment, please read the “Common Problems”
 section of the manual for potential solutions.

 ## 3 Task 1: Implementing a Simple Firewall